Personal Trainer Certification Program

-The total tuition includes all books and supplies, STRF fee, as well as administrative fees for registration and graduation.
 California Healing Arts College participates in several types of funding programs, and we offer several options for tuition payment.
-A staff of well-qualified financial aid officers is available to advise and assist you in applying for aid.
+A staff of well-qualified financial aid advisers is available to advise and assist you in applying for aid.
 All prospective students are encouraged to apply for financial assistance if unable to meet educational costs on their own.

 Program Description and Vocational Objective

 The PFT program prepares students for an entry-level position in the fitness industry as a Certified Fitness Trainer; however, self-employment is a common vocational objective.
 Positions are available at fitness centers, gyms, recreational facilities, medical facilities, weight management centers, physical therapy clinics, corporate fitness centers and government agencies.
 Upon successful completion of the training, the graduate will be able to perform client consultations and integrated fitness assessments, use assessment results to design fitness programs to achieve client goals, demonstrate exercises with correct posture, modify exercises to adjust to client needs, alter client muscular imbalances and diminish pain with corrective exercise techniques, use business and sales techniques to communicate effectively with potential clientele, use motivational techniques to adapt to different client objections, understand anatomy and physiology to improve movement in the kinetic chain, and use nutritional guidelines to direct clients towards healthy eating habits.
 CHAC is an NASM academic partner and approved provider of customized curriculum for the Fitness Trainer program.